-Christ found a way to put a thirst down in my soul that nothing else would satisfy until I found myself right there, arms outstretched, standing at the altar of a local Church and giving Him back what has always been His: Myself.
+If we had so much time, I would tell you all about how God put a thirst down in my soul that nothing else would satisfy until I found myself right there, arms outstretched, standing at the altar of a local Church and giving Him back what has always been His: Myself.
 I’d searched for identity in so many different things: relationships, work, and all the earthly places that never quite satisfy.
 And that year: 2009, my life did a complete 180.

 At the beginning of 2012, I wrote these words in my journal: “I want to know You Face-to-face, Lord”; friend, since then my life has been rocked and I have learned that in order to really know Him Face-to-face, I must accept the invitation to this upside-down living.
 This call to always live slow and lay it all down for Him.
 It was a very hard year and it was right there that He would always meet me with an invitation to joy.
 Because here’s the thing: you learn more about God in the hard places.
 You learn more about Him when you are somewhere in between hills and valleys and all you have is Him.
 And on those hard days, He would remind me of the true meaning of my name, Rayo: I see joy.

 So friend, I accepted His dare to fight for joy in the face of life’s hard and disappointments.
 I accepted the dare to count my joys and lift my thanks amidst tears and loss.
 To pen and speak grace-words that I desperately need for my soul: words from His Word that reach deep into my hurt and my fears.
 To speak about how the Word is being made flesh in my life: marriage, relationships and my.
 How I am living the Word, falling short of it, and being picked up by grace.
 Over and over again.